 Late 90s – 2000′s/Now

-To me, these new generation freestyle dances represent the same parallel as how hip-hop dancers freestyled during hip-hop’s golden era in the mid 80’s and 90’s.
-We are still researching about these newer generation styles and will post more updates as we learn.
-One thing is for sure though, that the social dance aspect of Hip-Hop is still going strong in this generation, with dances like the Harlem Shake, Chicken Noodle Soup, Dougie, Cat Daddy, etc. It isn’t any different than all the social dances from the 80s/90s.
-Some of the moves are even very similar to another in terms of mechanics, but the feel is just adjusted to the rhythms used in the music today.
+To me, this generation’s freestyle dances represent the same spirit as how Hip-Hop dancers would freestyle during Hip-Hop’s golden era in the mid 80’s and 90’s.
+We are still researching about these more current styles and will post more updates as we learn.
+One thing is for sure though, that the social dance aspect of Hip-Hop is still going strong in with each recent generation, with dances like the Harlem Shake, Chicken Noodle Soup, Dougie, Cat Daddy, etc. It isn’t any different than all the social dances from the 80s/90s.
+Some of the moves are even very similar to another in terms of mechanics, but the feel is just adjusted to the rhythms when applied to the music today.

 (I am compiling more info together to create another section just for Krumping, Turfing, Flexing, etc. The more I see the really good dancers of these styles, the more I am appreciating them.
 Keep you posted).

 *New Style vs Hip-Hop

 To my understanding, the term New Style originated from Europe referring to New York Style.
 Dancers from Europe who learned Hip-Hop from some of the OG Hip-Hop dancers in the US and would refert to it as New York Style, but later down the line, the term was shortened to New Style.
 Not sure what the main reason was for it yet, but basically New Style is Hip-Hop.